 You can start-up a business at almost any age without having a lot of startup capital.
 Men or women can launch a fashion blog and website to showcase and sell their designs.
 If a person can establish a business re-purposing old tires and turn pallets into marketable items, there’s something you can do that doesn’t require much money to startup!

-If you don’t feel comfortable with any of those suggestions, do you have a unique voice or a knack for making people laugh?
-Don’t underestimate these gifts as being insignificant as the results are clear as a new YouTube star is born every day.
+If you don’t feel comfortable with any of those suggestions, do you have a unique voice?
+People are making big bank for doing voiceovers for commercials or public speaking.
+Do you have a knack for making people laugh, putting together an outfit, or applying makeup?
+Don’t underestimate these gifts as being insignificant.
+The results are clear as a new YouTube, Instagram, or TikTok star is born every day.

-Consequently, a woman of color or person of color can start a business with a mustard seed much like that of Omar Walters.
+Consequently, not only a woman of color but anyone can start a business.
+All it takes is the confidence of a mustard seed much like that of Omar Walters.